-Do you know how to align your feet and knees in yoga poses to be safe and avoid injury?
+Learn how to align your feet and knees in yoga poses to stay safe and avoid injury.

-In this article I will explain some foot and knee anatomy, alignment tips and key principles to practice yoga safely with particular attention to standing and seated poses.
+In this article I will look at some foot and knee anatomy and give some alignment tips and key principles for practising standing and seated yoga poses safely.

-In all yoga poses your first focus is on your foundation - what's on the ground.
+In all yoga poses your first focus is on your foundation - start with what's on the ground.

 In standing poses your first focus is on the feet, then you focus on the joint above, the knees.
 Your feet and knees are closely connected and should be considered together when it comes to maintaining safe alignment in poses.